jenkstom/iSeriesPDF/README.txt

-This is an LPD service written in c# that processes print files from an iSeries host and translates them into image formats using GhostScript.
+This is an LPD server written in c# that processes print files from an iSeries host and translates them into image formats using GhostScript.

 iSeries -> PCL -> LPD protocol -> RQS -> GhostPCL -> PDF -> Email